AdamNeufeld02/2048Game/README.md

 **Who will use it?**

-Anyone looking to play a relaxing easy to learn game.
+Anyone looking to play a relaxing easy to play game.

 **Why is this project of interest to me?**